Skip links

 9. How do you approach AV, production, and technical delivery?

-AV and production are where a lot of events fall apart — and where a lot of agencies outsource without taking proper ownership.
-Ask whether they manage AV in-house or through trusted suppliers, whether they do a technical run-through in advance, and who is responsible if something fails.
-The answer should be unambiguous.
+AV is where a lot of events fall apart — and where a lot of agencies outsource without taking proper ownership.
+Ask whether they manage AV through trusted suppliers, whether they do a technical run-through in advance, and who is responsible if something fails on the day.

 10. What happens if something goes wrong?

-This is the question most people don’t ask, and the one that tells you the most.
-A confident, experienced agency will have a clear answer: a contingency plan, a track record of problem-solving, and a direct line of responsibility.
-If the answer is evasive, you’ve found something important before you’ve signed anything.
+A confident, experienced agency will have a clear answer: a contingency plan, a track record of problem-solving under pressure, and an unambiguous line of responsibility.
+If the answer is evasive, you’ve found out something important before you’ve signed anything.

 Wondering if we’re the right fit?
 Let’s have a conversation →